 Finding the right life insurance provider can be an intimidating prospect for many people.
 Recently, J.D.
-Power offered help to those shopping for a policy when it released the findings of its latest Life Insurance Study, which measures customer satisfaction among life insurance providers.
+Power offered help to those shopping for a policy when it released the findings of its latest annual U.S. Life Insurance Study, which measures overall customer satisfaction with life insurance providers.

 - Product offerings